archfirst/keel/README.md

 # backbone-arch-demo

-An example of a preferred Backbone.js architecture.
+An example of a Loosely Coupled Domain-Driven Backbone.js architecture.

+All modules should conform to the single responsibility principal.

+## Requirements

+* Node
+* Grunt
+* Ruby (if using SCSS/Compass)

+## Installation

+Installation should be pretty straightforward:

+1. Clone this project into the directory of your choosing.
+2. On the command line, `cd` into this directory.
+3. Run `npm install`.
+This will install all node dependencies.
+4. Run `grunt`.
+This will run a build and create a `/dist` directory.

+Development should be done within the `/src` directory. `/dist` is your production directory and can be deployed in whatever way you choose.

+The term 'root' when used below will refer to either `/src` or `/dist`

 ## Organization
 The application is built in a single `index.html` located in the root directory.
 The application is further organized into a sub-directories:

-* `/app`

-`/app` contains all of the user-written application code.
-This includes the following files:
+* `/app` - Our user-written application code.
+* `/framework` - The base application framework, including a Router, Message Bus, and a BaseView all of our Backbone views will inherit.

-* `app.js` - The main application object/controller
+* `/vendor` - Third-party libraries
 * `main.js` - Require.js configuration and initialization
-* `router.js` - Application routing.
-Separated out because this can eventually grow quite large
+* `app.js` - The application initialization code.
+Starts the router and attaches a useful event handler
 * `text.js` - Require.js plugin allowing import of files as text.
 Used for templating.

+### /app
 `/app` is further broken down into the following directories:

 * `/css`
 * `/domain`
-* `/framework`
 * `/img`
 * `/pages`
 * `/sass`
-* `/vendor`
 * `/widgets`

 `/css`, `sass`, and `/img` contain what you would expect: stylesheets and images used within the application.
-This example shows how to use and build Compass with the rest of the application.
+This example application shows how to use and build Compass with the rest of the application.

-`/vendor` contains third-party libraries

 `/domain` contains our DDD-conformant Domain Models.
-These models can be manipulated as needed and assigned to widgets as ViewModels.
+These models can be manipulated or massaged as needed and the output assigned to widgets as ViewModels.
+This keeps a single canonical location for our data in the Domain models.
+Changes are propagated to the ViewModels.

 The contents of `/pages` and `/widgets` are, for all intents and purposes, constructed identically.
-Each subdirectory represents a complete page 'module' to be built with r.js and dynamically loaded by Require.
+Each subdirectory represents a complete 'module' to be built with r.js and dynamically loaded by Require.
 The distinction is one of DOM hierarchy: `/pages` are the top-most level views, spawning child widgets from the `/widgets` directory.
+Widgets can themselves spawn other child widgets.

-In the current example, there is no need for a third level of hierarchy, but one could extend this to include a `/regions` directory that represent sub-sections of a page (e.g. sidebar, content, etc.), and themselves contain one or more widgets.
+In the current example, there is no need for an intermediate level of hierarchy, but one could extend this to include a `/regions` directory that represent sub-sections of a page (e.g. sidebar, content, etc.).
+These would be modules that are children of pages, but parents of yet more widgets.

 A typical module is organized in the following manner:

-* `/templates`
+* `ModulenameTemplate.html`
-* `main.js`
+* `ModulenameView.js` (required)
-* `module.js`
+* `ModulenameViewModel.js`

-The `/templates` directory contains all of the HTML templates needed by the page/widget.
-In this example, they are underscore.js templates, but could be any other templating solution.
+In this example, the template is an underscore.js template, but could be any other templating solution.
+In theory, there could be multiple templates per view, but it should at least cause you to consider splitting out yet another child widget.

-`main.js` works as the module controller, creating the necessary models, collections, and views, and subscribing to app-level events.

-`module.js` defines all models, collections, and views for the page/widget, and exports them all as properties of a single object.
-This is essentially straight Backbone.js.
+The View is the Backbone View for the module.
+It is also the require 'hook'.
+The only way to include this page/widget would be to require the View.

+The ViewModel is a Backbone Model.
+In many cases, the Domain model is not organized in a way that makes sense on the presentation layer, and needs to be manipulated.
+The ViewModel is this manipulation of our canonical Domain model that is better suited for displaying the widget in question.

-In this example at most a single model and view are exported per module, but it is possible that multiples of each could be created.
-It is arguable whether this would be a use case in need of further refinement so that each module only requires a single model, view, and/or controller.
+In this example, a single template, view, and view model exist in each page/widget, but it is possible that multiples of each could be created.
+It is arguable whether this would be a signal for further refinement so that each module only requires a single view, view model, and/or template.

+### /framework

+`/framework` currently includes the following files:

+* `BaseView.js`
+* `MessageBus.js`
+* `Repository.js`
+* `Router.js`

+BaseView.js is an extension of the Backbone.View object, and is itself extended by our application views.
+This allows our application's views to inherit what we consider to be useful functionality.

+MessageBus.js extends Backbone.Events.
+It currently serves as a very thin facade, but could be enhanced to add additional functionality to the Backbone events.

+Repository.js serves as a data controller of sorts, controlling the fetching and caching of our model data from the server.
+All requests for data go through here.

+Router.js is our application router.
+It controls the the Page views invoked based on the URL.

 ## Behavior
 This is a loosely-coupled event-driven architecture.
-Backbone events are extended onto the app object, creating an application-level event/messaging bus.
-In the current example, this is only used to alert all page/widgets to a route change.
-Each page/widget is subscribed to this event in its `main.js` file, but this can be extended so that widgets can publish/subscribe to any number of namespaced events.
+Backbone events are extended onto the MessageBus object, creating an application-level event/messaging bus.

+In the current example, this is only used to alert all pages to a route change.
+The page is responsible for keeping track and removing each of its children on this event.

+This can be extended so that pages and widgets can publish/subscribe to any number of namespaced events.
 See the following resources:

 * [Backbone.js](http://backbonejs.org/#Events)
 * [Rob Dodson](http://robdodson.me/blog/2012/05/25/backbone-events-framework-communication/)